BedrockCommunity/ShopCode/README.md

 And easy too easy to add to be functional.
 Multilanguage file is posted in other repository so then :)

-Btw, modal library is from FAWE, you can see imports.
+Btw, modal library is from FAWE, you can see imports. *GUI FOLDER*